Ivanovo State University

-IvSU has accreditation and license from the Russian Ministry of Education.
-It is a member of Euroasian association of universities and Russian Association of Classical Universities, co-operates with educational institutions of Germany (Passau University and the Berlin Technical University), Sweden (University of Uppsala), Denmark (Aarhus University, Institute of Business and Technology in Herning) and China (Xiangtan University) among others.

-IvSU has different types of programs from traditional five years specialist degree to four years bachelor's degree and two years master's degree following the modernization of Russian education system and Bologna Process.
-Also, the university has 10 specialized councils that grant the degree of Kandidat Nauk as well as postgraduate degree of Doktor Nauk in the fields of history, technical science, linguistics, philosophy and economics.
+IvSU has accreditation and a license from the Russian Ministry of Education.
+IvSU has different types of programs from a traditional five-year specialist degree to a four-year bachelor's degree and a two-year master's degree following the modernization of the Russian education system and the Bologna Process.

 History

 Ivanovo State University was founded on 21 December 1918 as Ivanovo-Voznesensk Institute of National Education.
-On 12 July 1923 it was transformed into a teacher training college which in its turn served as a basis for creating a teacher training institute in August 1932.
+On 12 July 1923, it was transformed into a teacher training college which in turn served as a basis for creating a teacher training institute in August 1932.
 That institute was named after Dmitry Furmanov.
-In the 1960s programs aimed at training students from socialist countries began to be offered to international students.
 Ivanovo State University received its new name in 1974.

-There was a separate Department of Russian as a Foreign Language established in 1982 in order to prepare international students to study in Russia.
-This university was the first in the region to offer degrees outside the Soviet system, offering degrees in economics in 1976, law in 1962, sociology in 1999, and applied programming in 1999.

 Campus

 IvSU has 9 academic buildings and three residence halls.
-The university has a library, sports facility, health centre, zoological and archaeological museums, the museum "Writers of Ivanovo Region", and a botanical garden and a vivarium.
+The university has a library, sports facility, health centre, zoological and archaeological museums, the "Writers of Ivanovo Region" museum, a botanical garden, and a vivarium.

 Educational programmes

 IvSU offers 23 Bachelor's degree programs, 17 Master's degree programs, ten PhD programs, and a specialist's degree in fundamental and applied chemistry.